Contact information

 MSc, PhD

-I joined the department as a medical statistician, epidemiologist.
-My research interests include: diagnostic studies, risk prediction model, big data, missing data and multiple imputations, and trials (including RCTs).
-I'm a member of the hypertension team and currently working on the STRATIFY project and the MGUS project using the CPRD data, and the OPTIMISE project using the ORCHID data.
+I joined the department as a medical statistician.
+My research interests include: methodology studies, diagnostic studies, risk prediction models, big data, and trials (including RCTs).
+I'm a member of the hypertension team and currently working on the STRATIFY project using the CPRD data, and the OPTIMISE project using the ORCHID data.

 Prior to joining the PHC, I worked as a medical statistician in the Centre for Statistics in Medicine and Oxford Clinical Trial Research Unit in NDORMS.
-I contributed statistical expertise to the review of the protocol and data collection tools, design and conduct randomisation and blinding plans, statistical analysis plans.
-I also contributed to the randomisation monitoring, statistical analysis and reporting of trials across a range of clinical areas including diagnostic study, cancer, trauma, rehabilitation, surgical trials, as well as drug trials.
+I contributed statistical expertise to the statistical analysis and reporting of trials across a range of clinical areas including diagnostic study, cancer, trauma, rehabilitation, surgical trials, as well as drug trials.

 I hold a PhD in Health Sciences.
 My PhD research investigated the epidemiology of mental wellbeing in later life, from its distribution, determinants and consequences.